-The start of the term of office for members of the Board of Directors elected for the first time is set out in the section "Members of the Board of Directors".
+The start of the term of office for new members of the Board of Directors is set out in the section "Members of the Board of Directors".
 The current term of office began in spring 2021 and ends in spring 2025.